virtual-world-framework/vwf-web/_includes/docs/behaviors.md

 	      // Do something else
 	    }

-<code>anotherProperty</code> is definied in the implementing component, but is still usable in the behavior.
+<code>anotherProperty</code> is defined in the implementing component, but is still usable in the behavior.
 If the component that is implementing the behavior needs <code>behavior-someProperty</code> to be false, it simply overrides the value in its own properties.

 	---
 	implements: